jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 To not cause any confusion, sub-commands are made __Private__.

 Do not change the rule to *sub-commands are always private*, because this would not fully solve the parent command’s control over its sub-commands’ execution.
 By just making them private, the parent command could still pass a reference to a *sub-*command, so that the parent *gives up* control over the execution of a *sub-*command.
-This is something, that will not be allowed.
+This is something, that might not be allowed.
 Now that you can *never reference a sub-command*, this control is restored.

 ##### Diagram